-Every classroom at our Center was designed with our students in mind, from pint-size furniture to windows-with-a-view to in-room bathrooms and changing facilities, we create a nurturing space where children can feel comfortable and secure.
+Every classroom is designed with our children in mind.
+From pint-size furniture to windows-with-a-view to in-room bathrooms and changing facilities, we have created a nurturing space where children can feel comfortable and secure.
 Large airy spaces give teachers the flexibility to create a wide range of engaging activities.
-Each classroom is outfitted with developmentally appropriate materials including areas for dramatic play and block building as well as reading and listening centers.
+Each classroom is outfitted with developmentally appropriate materials including areas for dramatic play and block building, as well as reading and listening centers.
 In addition, every classroom opens up to an age-appropriate playground enabling teachers to take full advantage of a beautiful day.

-Our dedicated kitchen staff produce two hot meals and two snacks every day for every child at our Center.
-Through our ongoing partnerships with other community organizations, some of our meals are built around quality local meats and produce, with fruit served at every meal.
-With our kitchen located in the middle of our main building, good smells and good nutrition are at the physical heart of our facility, making our children feel nurtured and cared-for.
-Plus, parents can be confident that their children are eating in a way that supports not just sustained energy but the development of good eating habits for the long term.
+Our dedicated kitchen staff produces two hot meals and two snacks every day for every child in our state-of-the-art kitchen.
+Through our ongoing partnerships with other community organizations, our meals are built around quality local meats and produce, with fruit served at every meal.
+With our kitchen on the premises, good smells and good nutrition are at the physical heart of our facility, making our children feel nurtured and cared for.
+Plus, parents can be confident that their children are developing good eating habits for the long term.

 Our student-tended garden offers hours of hands-on learning.
 Our master gardener-educator engages our children in a full sensory experience while instilling responsibility and fostering self-confidence.
 Children develop a respect and appreciation for the earth and the life cycle.
-A typical harvest might include cucumbers, broccoli, tomatoes, squash and watermelon that our students have grown from seed.
-It is a true delight each season to watch the children taste the real fruits of their labor.
+A typical harvest might include cucumbers, broccoli, tomatoes, squash and watermelon that our children have grown from seed.
+It is a true delight each season to watch the children taste the fruits of their labor.